Lili Pohlmann: Early life

 Lili Stern was born in Lviv and raised in Kraków, the daughter of Filip Stern and Cecylia Bruek Stern.
 Her father was a bank manager and her mother was a dressmaker.
 She and her mother were the only members of their large extended family to survive the Holocaust.
-They were sheltered by a German civil servant, Irmgard Wieth, until Orthodox archbishop Andrey Sheptytsky placed them in a Ukrainian convent to protect them.
+They were sheltered by a German civil servant, Irmgard Wieth, until Ukrainian Greek Catholic archbishop Andrey Sheptytsky placed them in a Ukrainian convent to protect them.
 After the war, she was taken to London with other refugee children by Rabbi Solomon Schonfeld in 1946.
 Her mother joined her in 1947.

 Career

 Pohlmann taught and spoke about her experiences during World War II, working with the Association of Jewish Refugees, the Holocaust Educational Trust, the Imperial War Museum, and other British groups.
 She was honorary president of Learning from the Righteous, and a director of the Centre for Jewish Culture in Kraków.
-She was awarded the Commander’s Cross of Polonia Restituta, and became a member of the Order of the British Empire in 2020, "for services to Holocaust Education, Awareness and Human Relations".
+She was awarded the Commander's Cross of Polonia Restituta, and became a member of the Order of the British Empire in 2020, "for services to Holocaust Education, Awareness and Human Relations".
 "If we, the last generation, don't talk about it, then that's it," she explained of her work.
 "I owe it to posterity."